sublee/subl.ee/resume.md

     {: .note }

 :   Implemented [GPipe][] in PyTorch.
 GPipe is a scalable pipeline parallelism
-    library for training of a giant model.
+    library for the training of a giant model.
 The story behind this project can be found on [Kakao Brain Blog<sup>ko</sup>][torchgpipe-blog].

     Optimized the pipeline parallelism and checkpointing for CUDA and PyTorch's autograd engine.